Fort Colville: Return of the U.S. Army regular troops

-On November 3, 1865, regular troops G Company, 14th Infantry Regiment of the U. S. Army, returned to man the fort.
+On November 3, 1865, regular troops G Company, 14th Infantry Regiment of the U.S. Army, returned to man the fort.
 On February 18, 1867, soldiers of G Company killed Deputy Sheriff Horace P. Stewart as he tried to break up a beating of his business partner, Jack Shaw, at the saloon owned by both men.

 On 6 May 1867, G Company, 23rd Infantry Regiment, took over responsibility for the fort.

 On February 10, 1869, Company D, 23rd Infantry, took over manning the fort.

 On June 10, 1872, E Company, 21st Infantry Regiment, took over manning the fort.

 Cavalry troops assigned for the first time

-In 1875, for the first time cavalry troops were assigned to the fort, when E Company was reinforced by M Company, 1st Cavalry Regiment (United States).
+In 1875, for the first time cavalry troops were assigned to the fort, when E Company was reinforced by M Company, 1st Cavalry Regiment.
 Accommodations for horses were added to the fort.
 In 1876, Indian unrest in the Montana Territory continued to show the need for the fort.
 In 1877, many soldiers who had been stationed at Fort Colville took part in the pursuit and battles with the Nez Perce.

-On October 21, 1880, Fort Spokane was established by the U. S. Army at the junction of the Columbia and Spokane Rivers.
+On October 21, 1880, Fort Spokane was established by the U.S. Army at the junction of the Columbia and Spokane Rivers.
 Cavalry often stayed at Fort Colville due to a scarcity of hay and grain around Fort Spokane until the summer of 1885.

-One of the last actions from the fort was 1st Lt Henry H. Pierce's expedition from Fort Colville to Puget Sound, Washington Territory by way of Lake Chelan and Skagit River August and September 1882.
+One of the last actions from the fort was First Lieutenant's Henry H. Pierce's expedition from Fort Colville to Puget Sound, Washington Territory by way of Lake Chelan and Skagit River August and September 1882.

 Nine months after the garrison was withdrawn, Commanding General of the United States Army William Tecumseh Sherman visited Fort Colville in August 1883 in a tour of Army posts in the west.